davidly/rvos/README.md

                   -t     enable debug tracing to rvos.log

 * Notes:
-    * This is a simplistic 64-bit RISC-V emulator.
+    * This is a simplistic 64-bit RISC-V M Mode emulator; it's an AEE (Application Execution Environment) that exposes a Linux-like ABI.
     * Only physical memory is supported.
-    * Only a subset of instructions are implemented; just the ones used by test apps that I could validate using g++.
     * Compressed rvc 16-bit instructions are supported, though apps run about 5% slower.
     * Float and double instructions are implemented.
     * Atomic and fence instructions are implemented assuming there is just one core.
-    * Much of the Gnu C Runtime is tested -- memory, fopen/open families of IO, printf/sprintf.
+    * Much of the Gnu C Runtime is tested -- memory, fopen/open families of IO, printf/sprintf, math, etc.
-    * I also tested with the BASIC test suite for my compiler BA, which targets risc-v.
+    * I also tested with the BASIC test suite for my compiler BA, which targets RISC-V.
-    * The emulator is faster than the 400Mhz K210 physical processor when emulated on an AMD 5950x.
+    * The emulator is faster than the 400Mhz K210 physical processor when run on an AMD 5950x.
     * The tests folder has test apps written in C. These build with both old and new g++ for RISC-V.
     * rvos can run rvos on Windows, MacOS, and Linux; the emulator can emulate itself nested arbitrarily deeply (slowly).
     * Linux system call emulation isn't great.
 It's just good enough to test RISC-V emulation.
     * Build for MacOS using the Linux build scripts (m.sh, etc.)
     * rvos only runs static-linked RISC-V .elf files.
 Use the -static flag with ld.
+    * Gnu CC torture execution tests were run on the emulator.

 Both the  old g++ compiler that targets the RISC-V SiPeed K210 hardware and the latest https://github.com/riscv-collab/riscv-gnu-toolchain targeting Linux for RISC-V are supported.
 They each use different C runtimes and call into Linux syscalls differently.
-RVOS built with riscv-gnu-toolchain for RISC-V can run itself nested and rvos built with the older toolchain.
+RVOS built with riscv-gnu-toolchain for RISC-V can run itself nested as well as rvos built with the older toolchain.

-ttt_riscv.s is a sample app.
-This requires rvos_shell.s, which has _start and a function to print text to the console that apps can call.
-I used the SiPeed Maixduino Arduino Gnu tools for the K210 RISC-V machine.
-The shell is slightly different on the actual hardware -- it calls bamain (not main) and the text print function prints to the device's LCD.

-* Sample assembler files:
-    * make_s.bat:     test app build script. compiles and links ttt_riscv.s and riscv_shell.s to make ttt_riscv.elf
-    * ttt_riscv.s:    app to prove you can't win a nuclear war per War Games
-    * rvos_shell.s:   wrapper for the app (defines _start and rvos ABI)
-    * minimal.ino:    Arduino IDE equivalent C++ app for riscv_shell.s on the K210 hardware

 * Other files:
     * riscv.?xx       Emulates a RISC-V processor